Rebranding can be used to reposition a company or replace older, outdated branding.

 All these branding touch points would be sympathetically and carefully redesigned to reflect the new logo and associated elements.

-We’ve worked with Broadbean for several years, so when it came to refreshing their logo, they asked us.
+We’ve worked with Broadbean for several years, so when refreshing their logo, they asked us.

 Broadbean wanted to slightly update its logo to make it more modern looking, easier to recognise and more accessible.